m4st3rP/MyAnimeListUserListsMerger/README.md

 TODO:

-Change ignored entries of a specific user to only be the completed ones.

-Add the option to not put out entries with a score count less than 3.
+Add the option to not put out entries with a score count less than x.

 Add the option to put out scores with a decimal comma.